MENTAL HEALTH FIRST AID TRAINING

 - Information on depression, anxiety, trauma, psychosis, suicide and substance use disorder

-- A 5-step action plan to help someone in crisis or showing signs of mental illness
+A 5-step action plan to help someone showing signs of mental illness or someone potentially in crisis

 - Professional and self-help resources

-- Adult Mental Health First Aid is for anyone who wants to learn how to help someone experiencing a mental health crisis or showing early signs and symptoms of mental illness and/or substance use disorder.
+- Adult MHFA, offered in English and Spanish, is for anyone who wants to learn how to help someone showing signs of mental illness and/or substance use disorder or experiencing a mental health crisis.

-- Youth Mental Health First Aid is for anyone who works with youth and young adults ages 12-18 and 18-25 who may be in the early stages of a mental health problem or crisis.
+- Youth MHFA is for anyone who works with youth and young adults ages 12-18 and 18-25 who may be in the early stages of a mental health problem, substance use disorder or crisis.
 Instructors review the risk factors and warning signs for this age group.
-The training emphasizes the importance of early intervention and covers how adults can help youth experiencing a mental health issue or crisis.
+The training emphasizes the importance of early intervention.

 MHFA is a great addition to a wellness program.
 It can provide managers and employees the tools they need to support each other and identify the signs of a mental health crisis.
 Just like you support your employees with physical wellness programs, mental health programs are just as important.